intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/vgg/README.md

 ## Get the JAR
 You can build one by refer to the
 [Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code.
-We will release a pre-build package soon.

 ## Train Model
 Example command for running as a local Java program